morgosus/thesis/README.md

 **Text této práce je k dispozici pouze v češtině.**
 **This thesis is only available in Czech.**

-Text is located within the /docs/zaverecna_prace.pdf file.
+Text is located within the /docs/zaverecna_prace.pdf file and at the thesis subdomain of my website: http://thesis.toms.click/.

-Text se nachází v souboru /docs/zaverecna_prace.pdf.
+Text se nachází v souboru /docs/zaverecna_prace.pdf a na adrese http://thesis.toms.click/.

 ### Abstrakt / Abstract